python/typing/docs/spec/overload.rst

 If so, eliminate overloads that do not have a variadic parameter.

 - If this results in only one remaining candidate overload, it is the winning match.
 Evaluate it as if it were a non-overloaded function call and stop.
 - If two or more candidate overloads remain, proceed to step 5.

-Step 5: If the type of one or more arguments evaluates to a :ref:`gradual type` (e.g. ``list[Any]`` or ``str | Any``), determine whether some theoretical :ref:`materialization` of these gradual types could be used to disambiguate between two or more of the remaining overloads.
+Step 5: If the type of one or more arguments evaluates to a type that includes a :term:`gradual form` (e.g. ``list[Any]`` or ``str | Any``), determine whether some theoretical :ref:`materialization` of these gradual types could be used to disambiguate between two or more of the remaining overloads.

 - If none of the arguments evaluate to a gradual type, proceed to step 6.
 - If one or more arguments evaluate to a gradual type but no possible materializations of these types would disambiguate between the remaining overloads, proceed to step 6.
 - If possible materializations of these types would disambiguate between two or more of the remaining overloads and this subset of overloads have consistent return types, proceed to step 6.
 If the return types include type variables, constraint solving should be applied here before testing for consistency.
 - If none of the above conditions are met, the presence of gradual types leads to an ambiguous overload selection.
 Assume a return type of ``Any`` and stop.
 This preserves the "gradual guarantee".

 [Eric's note for reviewers: I'm struggling to come up with an understandable and unambiguous way to describe this step.